How To Get A Mortgage On A UK Property If You Live In Australia

 This means that British expats often struggle to satisfy the income stress test, as traditional lenders do not take their full income into account when checking if expats can afford mortgage payments.

-Traditional lenders typically require a rental coverage ratio of up to 145% for standard buy to lets and up to 170% for houses in multiple occupation.
+Traditional lenders typically require a rental coverage ratio of up to 145% for standard buy to lets and up to 170% for houses in multiple occupations.

-In comparison to the rigid buy to let mortgage criteria that traditional lenders have, specialist lenders’ application process is more flexible and every applicant is viewed in light of their specific circumstances.
+Compared to traditional lenders' rigid buy to let mortgage criteria, specialist lenders’ application process is more flexible, and every applicant is viewed in light of their specific circumstances.

 If you are a British expat or Australian national and you want to purchase a property in the UK, whether for residential or buy to let purposes, you may want to seek the advice of a professional broker to obtain the mortgage from a specialist lender.

-As a specialist property finance broker, through our extensive links with private banks and specialist lenders, we can help source the financial solution that caters for your needs.
+As a specialist property finance broker, our extensive links with private banks and specialist lenders can source the financial solution that caters for your needs.